 3.)
 Spicy Hummus Fries – Morocco

 I love hummus and the cucumber and tomato garnish are very tasty, but it’s the fries themselves that I didn’t like.
-It’s not the spice which I though was right on, but they were just soooo dry!
+It’s not the spice that I thought was right on, but they were just soooo dry!
 I really tried to choke these down, but without drinking a liter of water it was impossible for me.

 Plus since they debuted a few years ago they have really jacked-up the price and now you have to pay $8 for hummus fries…$8!
 You could spend the same amount and get the delicious ribs from Italy instead for that price!